mingli-ai/FaVeST/README.md

    3. m_map: A [mapping package](https://www.eoas.ubc.ca/~rich/map.html#ack) for Matlab.
 We have used some functions of this package for visualization of tangent fields.
    4. QpS2.m: A function used for computing the weights and quadrature nodes (for a given degree and a specific type of quadrature rule) in both Cartesian and spherical coordinates.

 * **Setup.m**: The script used for downloading NFFT package (compatible with the user's operating system and computing environment) and unzipping and installing the package in the current folder of FaVeST.
-If the installation is successful, users can test FaVeST in the demos and examples.
-Note that **Setup.m** is only tested successfully on macOS High Sierra or higher version, Windows 10.
-Please make sure that your operating system fits the requirements of NFFT package.
+If the installation is successful, users can test FaVeST in the demos and examples. <span style="border-bottom:2px dashed yellow;">Note that **Setup.m** is only tested successfully on macOS High Sierra or higher version, Windows 10.
+Please make sure that your operating system fits the requirements of NFFT package.</span>

 * **Demo.m**: This is used to test whether users have successfully configured NFFT packages by running **Setup.m**, as an immediate test for **FaVeST_fwd.m** and **FaVeST_adj.m** on a tangent field.